simple-color-palette/spec/readme.md

 ### Top-level Object

 - `name`: Optional.
 String.
 Name of the palette.
 If omitted, use the filename without extension.
+When present, `name` must be non-empty.
 - `colors`: Required.
 Array of color entries.
+Must contain at least one color.
+The order is significant and must be preserved.

+No other top-level fields are allowed.

 ### Color Entry

-Each color is an object with the following fields:
+Each color is an object:

 - `name`: Optional.
 String.
+When present, `name` must be non-empty.
 - `components`: Required.
-Array of 3 or 4 floating-point numbers.
-	- `[red, green, blue]` or `[red, green, blue, opacity]`
+Array of 3 or 4 floating-point numbers: `[red, green, blue]` or `[red, green, blue, opacity]`.
-	- The color should use extended linear sRGB color space.
-	- The color components can be negative and more than 1.
-	- The opacity defaults to 1 if omitted.
-	- The opacity should be clamped to `0...1` range when reading and writing the palette.
-It should not throw if outside the range.
+	- RGB: **Extended linear sRGB (D65)** (values may be <0 or >1; never clamped).
+	- Opacity: Defaults to 1.
+Clamped to [0, 1] after rounding.

+No other color fields are allowed.

+### Color Space

+**Extended linear sRGB (D65)**: sRGB primaries, D65 white point, linear transfer (identity).
+"Extended" means values may be <0 or >1; no clipping.

+Reference: IEC 61966-2-2 (scRGB, linear variant).

+#### Implementation Mapping

+- **Apple**: `kCGColorSpaceExtendedLinearSRGB` (not `kCGColorSpaceExtendedSRGB`)
+- **ICC/CMS**: ICC v4 profile with sRGB primaries, D65 white, linear TRC
+- **Web/CSS**: `color(srgb-linear r g b / a)`; values may be outside [0,1]

 ### Numeric Precision

-All numeric values in the color components array must be stored with a maximum of 5 decimal places, using banker's rounding (round-half-to-even) when needed.
-For example, 0.123456 becomes 0.12346, while 0.123450 rounds to 0.12344 (nearest even).
-This applies to both RGB components and opacity.
+Values are defined at a resolution of **1×10⁻⁵**.
+This is a **quantization rule**, not a formatting requirement:

+- **Writers MUST** round all component values to the nearest-even 5-decimal-place step before writing (banker's rounding).
+For example: 0.123456 → 0.12346, 0.123445 → 0.12344 (nearest even).
+- **Readers MUST** accept arbitrary precision (including values with >5 decimal places or in scientific notation like `1e-5`) and **SHOULD** quantize internally to 1×10⁻⁵ resolution for consistency.
+- Validators should not reject files with >5 decimal places; this rule applies to writers, not interchange validation.

+#### Edge Cases

+- Ties round to even: `0.123445 → 0.12344`, `0.123455 → 0.12346`
+- Negative values: `-0.000015 → -0.00002`
+- Scientific notation accepted: `1e-5` is valid
+- Out-of-range opacity example: `[0.5, 0.5, 0.5, 1.2]` is interpreted as `[0.5, 0.5, 0.5, 1.0]` after rounding and clamping

 #### Why 5 Decimal Places?

-- **HDR precision**: Delivers ~19.9 effective bits over 0-10 range (vs ~16.6 with 4 decimals), exceeding 12-bit perceptually lossless encoding standard (ITU-R Rec.
+- **HDR precision**: Delivers ~19.9 effective bits over 0–10 range (vs ~16.6 with 4 decimals), exceeding 12-bit perceptually lossless encoding standard (ITU-R Rec.
 2100).
-- **Industry alignment**: Matches FP16/scRGB precision (Windows DWM), OpenEXR workflows, and ICC profile conversions.
+- **Industry alignment**: Comparable step size to FP16 workflows, OpenEXR, and ICC profile conversions around typical 0–10 working range.
 - **Future-proof**: Handles 12-bit+ displays and 10,000+ nit brightness ranges.
-- **Conversion accuracy**: Minimizes rounding error through color space transformations.
+- **Conversion accuracy**: Minimizes rounding error accumulation through color space transformations.
 - **Reliable deduplication**: Enables precise color comparison across workflows.

-#### Implementation Considerations
+#### Canonicalization Pipeline

-- Use banker's rounding to prevent statistical bias.
+When writing color values, follow this order:

-- Perform calculations at full precision.
+1. Perform color calculations at full precision.
-- Apply rounding only for final storage or display.
-- Validate that stored values never exceed 5 decimal places.
+2. Round all components (RGB and opacity) to 5 decimal places using banker's rounding.
+3. Clamp opacity to [0, 1] range (RGB components are never clamped).
+4. Write to JSON.

 #### Example (Swift)